 Miyabi represents an important aesthetic tradition in Japan and can be interpreted as refinement or elegance.
 To this day, the essence of Miyabi has been faithfully preserved in the art and architecture of Japan.

 The Miyabi series is offered in a variety of format options, including mosaics, squares, subway field tiles, and a glaze color range that evoke nature and natural surfaces.

-Miyabi offers thick, rustic glazes on a porcelain tile body; tile edges are torn to defy the rigid grout lines of conventional tilework; and organically distressed surfaces that beg to be touched.
+Thick, rustic glazes on a porcelain tile body; tile edges torn to defy the rigid grout lines of conventional tilework; and organically distressed surfaces that beg to be touched.

-The Miyabi series offers a timeless solution for creating a space that transcends style or fashion.
-Miyabi offers a stimulating experience that is simultaneously physical and visual.
+A timeless solution for creating a space that transcends style or fashion; a stimulating experience that is simultaneously physical and visual.